-Grazax 75,000 SQ-T is a white tablet which contains an allergen extract of grass pollen.
-It is used to treat rhinitis and conjunctivitis caused by grass pollen.
+Grazax 75,000 SQ-T is used to treat rhinitis and conjunctivitis caused by grass pollen.
 Grazax is suitable for adults and children over 5 years of age.
 The tablets are dissolvable.

 Grazax 75,000 SQ-T Tablets should be kept out of sight and reach of children and should not be stored over 25 degrees Celsius.